-The United Kingdom, however, does not cut both ways, as it is a purely political term.
-The U.K. is an independent country composed of Scotland, Wales, Northern Ireland, and England.
-All of Great Britain is within the United Kingdom, but the United Kingdom is not 100 percent composed of Great Britain.
-Make sense?
+The term “United Kingdom,” however, does not cut both ways, as it is a purely political term.
+The United Kingdom is an independent country composed of Scotland, Wales, England (essentially, all of Great Britain) as well as Northern Ireland.
+The official name of the country is the United Kingdom of Great Britain and Northern Ireland.

 [Source: Encyclopedia Britannica]